-How the persons served give informed consent for expenditure of the persons served have access to their funds.
+How the persons served give informed consent for expenditure of funds.
+How the persons served have access to their funds.
 How funds are segregated for accounting purposes.
-How you ensure that funds are used only for designated and approximately account to the persons of the persons served have access to their funds. £ £ 1 .
-How funds are segregated for accounting purposes.
-How you ensure that funds are used only for designated and appr Tiunds.
-How you ensure that funds are used only for designated and appr opriate purposes When interest-bearing accounts are used, how interest is credited of the persons served. to the accounts How accounts are reconciled and how this reconciliation is provi persons served at least monthly. ded to the How funds will be returned to the persons served upon transition the program. n/exit from
+How you ensure that funds are used only for designated and appropriate pu When interest-bearing accounts are used, how interest is credited to the accord of the persons served.
+How accounts are reconciled and how this reconciliation is provided to the persons served at least monthly.

-Communication of these procedures to the persons served.
+• Communication of these procedures to the persons served.

 How do you ensure that these procedures are consistently implemented?

 5. The participating provider demonstrates ongoing attention to the health and safety of the environment.

-Survey Preparati on Questions 5.
-Beyond inspections and tests of emergency procedures, what are some ways in which you strive to provide a healthy and safe environment?
+5. Beyond inspections and tests of emergency procedures, what are some ways in which you strive to provide a healthy and safe environment?

 List any health or safety concerns that have been identified.

-Describe the steps that will be taken to address those problems and the personnel responsible.
+Describe the steps that will be taken to address those concerns and the personnel responsible.

 If no physical locations are used for administration or delivery of any services, describe how you address health and safety of the environment in the location of the persons served.

-6. Personnel receive documented competency-based training:
+- 6. Personnel receive documented competency-based training:

-a.
+- a.
 At orientation in the following areas:

-(1) Health and safety practices.
+- (1) Health and safety practices.

-(2) Identification of unsafe environmental factors.
+- (2) Identification of unsafe environmental factors.

-(3) Emergency procedures.
+- (3) Emergency procedures.

-(4) Evacuation procedures, if appropriate.
+- (4) Evacuation procedures, if appropriate.

-(5) Identification of critical incidents.
+- (5) Identification of critical incidents.

-(6) Reporting of critical incidents.
+- (6) Reporting of critical incidents.

-(7) Medication management, if appropriate.
+- (7) Medication management, if appropriate.

-(8) Reducing physical risks.
+- (8) Reducing physical risks.

-(9) Workplace violence.
+- (9) Workplace violence.

-b.
+- b.
 At least annually in the following areas:

-(1) Health and safety practices.
+- (1) Health and safety practices.

-(2) Identification of unsafe environmental factors.
+- (2) Identification of unsafe environmental factors.

-(3) Emergency procedures.
+- (3) Emergency procedures.

-(4) Evacuation procedures, if appropriate.
+- (4) Evacuation procedures, if appropriate.

-(5) Identification of critical incidents.
+- (5) Identification of critical incidents.

-(6) Reporting of critical incidents.
+- (6) Reporting of critical incidents.

-(7) Medication management, if appropriate.
+- (7) Medication management, if appropriate.

-(8) Reducing physical risks.
+- (8) Reducing physical risks.

-(9) Workplace violence.
+- (9) Workplace violence.

-Survey Preparation Qu estions

-cribe the competency-based training provided to personnel at orientation

-in t he following areas:

-=] Health and safety practices.
+- 6. Describe the competency-based training provided to personnel at orientation in the following areas: - Health and safety practices. - Identification of unsafe environmental factors.